Top Quality Wood Furniture: A Buyers Guide

 - Understanding pricing of top quality wood furniture: A number of factors including origin, color, grade & width of the boards, type of joinery, expertise & reputation of the furniture maker and overall level of craftsmanship go into pricing fine furniture.

 - Look for real American made furniture: Why?
 Most so called "American made" furniture sold in the USA is imported from China, Vietnam, Indonesia and other developing countries.
 The quality is just not as high as you will want to see if you are searching for genuine, handcrafted real wood furniture.
-In an effort to cut costs, major American furniture companies such as Ethan Allen, Drexel, Lane, Thomasville, Basset, and LazyBoy move their operations around overseas as global economies change.
+In an effort to cut costs, major American furniture companies such as Ethan Allen, Drexel, Lane, Thomasville, Basset, and LazyBoy have been known to move their operations around overseas as global economies change.
 Quality has plummeted since production left the USA.
 To find true quality that is backed by a lifetime guarantee seek out small local American furniture companies that craft honest furniture out of responsibly harvested, local hardwoods.
 Read: 100% Made in America.

 - Choosing a wood species: American Black Cherry is perhaps the most popular hardwood in today's market, but there are many other beautiful, sustainable and durable furniture woods including maple, walnut & oak.
 These premium hardwoods typically price out at about the same with the exception of walnut which carries a premium (often 25- 35%).
 Each hardwood varies in color, grain, hardness and durability.
 Some woods (for example cherry) even change color over the life of the furniture.
 Ask your furniture maker what types of wood he/she works with.
 Most will offer several choices.
 More on wood selection here.